• Skip to primary navigation

 • Add cinnamon sticks, caraway seeds, cloves, cardamom powder, black pepper corn powder, cubebs and mix the whole mixture well.

-• Add 3 tbsp green paste(paste of green chillies, coriander leaves, mint leaves by adding a pinch of salt) into it and mix well.
+• Add 3 tablespoon green paste(paste of green chillies, coriander leaves, mint leaves by adding a pinch of salt) into it and mix well.

 • Add crushed deep fried onions, oil into it and mix it.